cellcollective/ccapi/docs/source/user/quickstart.rst

 Getting Started
 ===============

 Eager to get started?
-This page gives a good introduction in how to get started with ccpaw.
+This page gives a good introduction in how to get started with ccapi.

 First, make sure that:

-* ccpaw is installed
+* ccapi is installed
-* ccpaw is up-to-date
+* ccapi is up-to-date

 Let’s get started with some simple examples.